neilyoung/t265pose/README.md

 - 0.1 February 2020: Initial version, Beta 1

 Wheel odometry as suggested in the Intel RealSense SDK documentation is not supported in version 0.1.
 More on T.265 [can be found here](https://dev.intelrealsense.com/docs/intel-realsensetm-visual-slam-and-the-t265-tracking-camera).

-The application has currently no sense for floor levels in buildings.

 ## Start the API